wbalmer/wbalmer.github.io/content/authors/admin/_index.md

 # Hello, I'm Will Balmer.

 I am an astronomer, science journalist, and author.
 I use big telescopes on the ground and in space to study planets in distant solar systems.
-My research focuses on directly imaging exoplanets using coronagraphy and optical interferometry.
+My research focuses on directly imaging exoplanets using coronagraphy and optical interferometry, to learn more about how planets form and place our own solar system in a galatic context.
 I am a Ph.D candidate in the Department of Physics and Astronomy at the Johns Hopkins University in Baltimore, MD.
 I am incredibly passionate about astronomy outreach, science writing, and mentorship.
-I was NASA's [Maryland Space Grant Observatory Fellow](https://md.spacegrant.org/about-mdsgc/our-people/) for the 2022-2023 academic year.
 You can find my CV, links to my first author papers, and some of my talks and articles below.
 <!-- {style="text-align: justify;"} -->